 by Mary Fisk-Taylor

 All successful businesses must have an established brand name with a substantial consumer reach.
-These businesses should strive to give platinum customer service 100% of the time and to offer unique and custom products.
+The businesses need to strive to give platinum customer service 100% of the time and offer unique and custom products.
 All of this has to be done in the simplest of systems.
-In today’s climate, most of our clients are extremely busy, and, while we must stay true to the foundation of our business, we should be flexible enough to consider their busy lives.
-They must be convinced that we can provide them with exactly what they want, even when they do not know what they want, and then photograph it to perfection and deliver the product and services with all of the excitement and approval they can imagine.
+In today’s climate, most of our clients are extremely busy, and, while we need to stay true to the foundation of our business, we need to be flexible enough to accommodate our clients’ busy lives.
+We need them to believe that we can give them exactly what they do not even know they want, and photograph it to perfection and beyond.
+Then, it must be delivered with all of the excitement and approval they could ever dream of.

-The definition of “branding” is “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.”
-Beyond having a memorable logo, business card, website or social media platform, good branding increases the value of the business and gives you, your staff and your clients the exact direction in which you want them to go.
-Your brand should and will be a road map leading your clients and potential clients to the product lines and services you want to sell and offer.
+Beyond having a memorable logo, business card, website or social media platform, good branding increases the value of the business giving you, your staff and your clients the exact direction in which you want them to go.
+Your brand should and will be a roadmap leading your clients and potential clients to the product lines and services you want to sell and offer.

 In today’s world, your target client buys a brand first and quality second.
 Quality is simply not enough.
-Professional photographers often take for granted that we create quality images, but we sell ourselves short if we do not capitalize on the things that set us apart from the competition.
-Therefore, it is vital to establish a unique look or style that makes your images recognizable as a product of your studio business.
+It is so easy for us, as professional photographers, to take for granted that we are creating quality images.
+We are selling ourselves short if we do not capitalize on the things that set us apart from the competition around us.
+It is important to establish a unique look or style that makes your images recognizable as a product of your studio business.
 This will become your studio’s brand name.